YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOADEOF
 -----------------

-LOADEOF, Load error: EOF reached prior to BEGIN record xxxx No records loaded
+LOADEOF, Load error: EOF reached prior to BEGIN record xxxx.
+No records loaded.

 MUPIP Error: This indicates that LOAD did not transfer any records to the database because its input steam reached the end-of-file before the record specified by the qualifier BEGIN=xxxx.